-It’s the parenting dilemma of the digital age: How do we encourage our kids to take advantage of all that technology affords while protecting them from the documented dangers of too much screen time?
-How do we model healthy use of technology when we, too, fight the allure of smart phones and social media, excessive use of which has been linked to soaring rates depression and suicide?
+It’s the parenting dilemma of the digital age: How do we encourage our kids to take advantage of all that technology affords while ensuring they are safe in the digital world?
+How do we model healthy use of technology when we, too, fight the allure of smart phones and social media?
 At CSD, good digital citizenship is promoted every day in our classrooms, and it’s not just about teaching students to safely navigate the Internet.
-We empower students to appropriately use digital media to explore the world, gain knowledge and connect with new ideas and people — and we invite parents to participate.
-School Community Councils are tasked with assisting the Board of Education with the development and implementation of an Electronic Device Plan.
+We empower students to appropriately use digital media to explore the world, gain knowledge and be creative — and we invite parents to participate.
+School Community Councils give input on school Digital Citizenship and Personal Electronic Device plans.

 Internet safety is a priority for the District.
-CSD uses ContentKeeper as our Web filter system to prevent students from accessing inappropriate material online while using District computing devices or the District’s network.
-The filter can be adjusted for elementary schools, middle schools and high schools.
+CSD uses ContentKeeper to prevent students from accessing inappropriate material online while using District computing devices or the District’s network.

 Internet Safety & Digital Citizenship